 - Exemption Form

-- Health Engagement Model (HEM) program for the 2017 will provide a financial incentive in your pay if you elect to participate and a financial disincentive in your health plan if you choose not to participate.
-CHANGE for 2017: Your spouse/domestic partner is not required to take the HEM Health Assessment; they may take it, but there is no additional HEM incentive for taking it.
+- Health Engagement Model (HEM) program for the 2018 will provide a financial incentive in your pay if you elect to participate and a financial disincentive in your health plan if you choose not to participate.
+Reminder: Your spouse/domestic partner is no longer required to take the HEM Health Assessment; they may take it, but there is no additional HEM incentive for taking it.

 - You do not need to record and/or report what healthy activities you completed.